buu342/N64-UNFLoader/Examples/Libdragon/README.md

 ### 3. Command Interpreter
 A ROM that demonstrates the command functions provided by the debug library.
-Allows you to modify parts of the ROM during execution, such as the square's rotation, its texture, or the background color.
+Allows you to modify parts of the ROM during execution, such as the square's movement, its texture, or the background color.

 **Usage**
 1) Upload the ROM.